 "If you love your work, you don’t need to rest.
 My work is nourishing, and in many cases it’s what has got me from one day to another.
 The people I’ve met through it keep me going."-Emmylou Harris

-Super fun to get to see another Wilderness Area, see the solar eclipse from the path of totality (honestly one of the coolest things I've seen), and meet other Wilderness Rangers.
+It's always super fun to get to see another Wilderness Area but to do so while witnessing the solar eclipse from the path of totality was a true privilege and honestly one of the most spectacular things I've seen.

 Three Fingered Jack from an old wildfire burn

-a view of Mt Jefferson and the Puzzle fire burn area from 2006
+a view of Mt Jefferson and the Puzzle fire (2006) burn area

 pointing at the sun, eclipse glasses on...during the eclipse it got so dark we could see the glows from nearby burning wildfires